tobi-be/DCS-OH-6A/README.md

 ### Doorgunner

-The OH-6A can be equipped with an AI M60 Doorgunner at the right side. (a M134-Doorgun is implemented to but it was not a real usecase and there is no Gunner model yet.)
+The OH-6A can be equipped with an AI M60 Doorgunner on the right side. (a M134-Doorgun is implemented too but it was not a real usecase and there is no Gunner model yet.)

-The ROE of the Gunner can be toggled between hold and fire (Default: M)
+The ROE for the Gunner can be toggled between hold and fire (Default: M)

 The burstlength can be toggled between LONG and SHORT (Default: RALT+M)